 For you, your family, and everyone else

-Everyone age 5 and older in the United States is eligible for vaccination.
+Everyone aged 6 months and older in the United States is eligible for vaccination.
 Your local pharmacy or Department of Health’s website should have information about where to go to get your vaccine.
 And, the vaccine is free to everyone regardless of insurance status until at least May 11th, 2023.

 Deciding you want to get pregnant and TTC is deeply personal, especially during a public health crisis.
 You’re undoubtedly weighing the pros, cons, benefits, and risks before making any major decisions about your health.
 That said, getting the vaccine now (or as soon as you’re able to) can help protect you, your growing family, and everyone else.

 When in doubt, ask your provider.
 Fertility and prenatal care might look a little different during the pandemic, but healthcare is still essential.

 Any recent updates I should know about?

 On Sept.
 1st 2022 the CDC recommended an updated version of the Pfizer and Moderna boosters which include the use of an Omicron specific spike protein.
 This booster is available to anyone aged six months or older who has completed their initial vaccination series against Covid.
 It should enhance the success of the vaccines against these variants, which are now dominant in the US.